 How to NOT get sick in Mexico

-I love the country so much that I’ve made at least a dozen trips there and now help travelers plan their own adventures to Mexico.
-I also lead TWO group tours there: Day of the Dead in Mexico and Vegan Mexico City.
+I love the country so much that I’ve made at least a dozen trips there and I now help travelers plan their own Mexico adventures and I lead TWO group tours there: Day of the Dead in Mexico and Vegan Mexico City.
+I’m proud to say that none of my clients have ever gotten sick during their travels.

 Like many countries, Mexican food, climate, and friendly bug populations can put a damper on vacation.
-Follow the steps below to ensure a safe, fun trip, complete with tacos and tequila!
+Follow the steps below to ensure a safe, fun trip, complete with plenty of tacos and tequila!

 Jungle Diarrhea: My Personal Experience Getting Sick in Mexico